-Open-label extension study.
-Patients in either arm of the Phase 2/3 pivotal clinical trial who relapse and experience a clinical CDI recurrence within eight weeks of treatment will be permitted to enroll in an open-label extension study in which they will receive a single dose of SER-109.
-Participation in the open-label extension will be conditioned upon the patient's continued satisfaction of the inclusion and exclusion criteria.
-We believe that providing the open-label extension will assist in facilitating enrollment in the Phase 2/3 pivotal clinical trial by providing participants the opportunity to ultimately receive SER-109 if they are initially enrolled in the placebo group.
-In addition, we believe the open-label study will provide additional safety data and may provide us with greater understanding of the impact of a second dose of SER-109.
+Open label extension study.
+Patients in either arm of the Phase 2 clinical study who relapse and experience an episode of recurrent CDI within eight weeks of treatment will be permitted to enroll in an open label extension study in which they will receive a single dose of SER-109.
+Participation in the open label extension will be conditioned upon the patient's continued satisfaction of the inclusion and exclusion criteria.
+We believe that providing the open label extension will assist in facilitating enrollment in the Phase 2 clinical study by providing participants the opportunity to ultimately receive SER-109 if they are initially enrolled in the placebo group.
+In addition, we believe the open label study will provide additional safety data and may provide us with greater understanding of the impact of a second dose of SER-109.